 WiFi Network Design: a practical guide for planning and implementation

-Once upon a time, wireless network design planning involved grabbing a floor plan and plotting locations for access points with a protractor.
-This was a tedious and time consuming activity.
+Once upon a time, WiFi network design planning involved grabbing a floor plan and plotting locations for access points with a protractor.
+This was a tedious and time-consuming activity.
 Access points no longer require manual power and channel settings.
 Wireless planning has also become much more simple, thanks to great software options.
 However, the downside is that wireless devices and the world of WiFi continue to get more complex than ever.

-Key elements of a robust and reliable network design strategy should include the following considerations.
+Key elements of a robust and reliable WiFi network design strategy should include the following considerations.